colehanan1/FlyBehaviorScoring/README.md

 - `--data-csv`: Wide proboscis trace CSV.
 - `--labels-csv`: Labels CSV with `user_score_odor` scores (0 = no response, 1-5 = increasing response strength).
 - `--features`: Comma-separated engineered feature list (default: `AUC-During,TimeToPeak-During,Peak-Value`).
+  Every entry must match a column in the merged dataset.
+The trainer now aborts when a requested feature is missing instead of silently reverting to the full feature set, keeping curated subsets intact.
 - `--raw-series`: Prioritize the default raw coordinate prefixes (eye/proboscis channels).
 - `--no-raw`: Drop all trace columns so only engineered features feed the models.
 - `--include-auc-before`: Adds `AUC-Before` to the feature set.